 - How far are India’s internal security challenges linked with border management, particularly in view of the long porous borders with most countries of South Asia and Myanmar?

-- China and Pakistan have entered into an agreement for development of an economic corridor.
-What thread does it dispose for India’s security?
+- China and Pakistan have entered into an agreement for the development of an economic corridor.
+What thread does it dispose of India’s security?
 Critically examine.

 - In 2012, the longitudinal marking of the high-risk areas for piracy was moved from 65° East to 78° east in the Arabian Sea by International Maritime organisation.
 What impact does this have on India’s maritime security concerns?

 - How illegal transborder migration does pose a threat to India’s security?
 Discuss the strategies to curb this, bring out the factors which give impetus to such migration.

 - The diverse nature of India as a multireligious and multi-ethnic society is not immune to the impact of radicalism which has been in her neighbourhood.
 Discuss along with the strategies to be adopted to counter this environment.